This is the web site and home page of Sandusky Ohio Chapter 2094 of USA Dance Inc.

 Milan, Ohio 44846

-For more information or questions, check the CALENDAR page of this web site, use the CONTACT page to email an officer, or if more convenient call our president at
+For more information or questions, check the CALENDAR page of this web site, use the CONTACT page to email an officer, or call our president (Duane Mills) 419-929-1114.

-In case it is necessary to cancel or change the date of an event, because some critical issue, the splash image on the home page will announce the details.
+In case it is necessary to cancel or change the date or location of an event, because of some critical issue, the splash image on the home page will announce the details.
 Notice will also be sent to the email list, and a notice displayed on the chapter Facebook page.

 The Sandusky chapter's main activity is providing social dancing opportunities locally.
 The following link opens the USA Dance national web page related to social dancing.